sougatabh/mailaram/README.md

 # mailaram

-This is a simple mail library to send mail using gmail smtp service.
+A clojure library to send mail using gmail smtp server

 ## Usage

-## For Sending Simple mail
-sendmail("to@gmail.com" "from@gmail.com" "My Email Subject" "Email Body" "smtpusername@gmail.com" "smtpse3ret")

-## For Sending HTML mail
-send-html-mail("to@gmail.com" "from@gmail.com" "My Email Subject" "<html><body>Email Body</body></html>" "smtpusername@gmail.com" "smtpse3ret")

-## For Sending mail with attachment
-send-mail-with-attachment("to@gmail.com" "from@gmail.com" "My Email Subject" "Email Body" "smtpusername@gmail.com" "smtpse3ret" "/home/user/attachment.txt")
+(sendmail to from subject message smtpusername smtppassword)

 ## License

-Copyright © 2013 Sougata Bhattacharya
+Copyright © 2013 FIXME

 Distributed under the Eclipse Public License, the same as Clojure.